Hudson Commodore: 1941

 The Commodore Series 12 and Series 14 were the junior models to the Commodore Custom Series 15 and Series 17.
 The junior models debuted in Hudson's 1941 model line.
-Commodore Series 12 featured a I6 engine and the Series 14 models came with a I8, with all built on a 121 in wheelbase, while Commodore Customs utilized on the 121 in wheelbase for Series 15 coupes and a 128 in version for Series 17 sedans.
+Commodore Series 12 featured an I6 engine, and the Series 14 models came with an I8, with all built on a 121 in wheelbase, while Commodore Customs utilized a 121 in wheelbase for Series 15 coupes and a 128 in version for Series 17 sedans.